-Support in cases of friend and family ejections
+Support in cases of parental/relative ejections

-In cases of parental/relative ejections, the Council works with the household to resolve the issues causing the eviction and refer to support services to help build better relationships.
+In cases of parental/relative ejections, the Council works with family and friends to resolve the issues causing the eviction and refer to support services to help build better relationships.
 There is often the misconception that applicants need to go into temporary accommodation before they can access social housing.
 Officers explain the realities of housing in Mid Sussex and that many people face long periods in Temporary Accommodation and may never access social housing.
 These difficult conversations help families to understand the choices and options that are available to them.